The Matrix Auction Platform

-MAP was developed to optimize the value of the facility’s storage assets through the creation of proprietary short-term physical bilateral agreements and financial derivatives products.
+MAP was developed to optimize the value of the facility’s storage assets through the creation and management of independent auction “portals” for vetting bids and setting unique auction criteria.

-- Publicly verifiable history of all bid placements and the bid selection process
+- Publicly verifiable history of all bid placements and the bid selection process.

-- Reduced carrying costs through consolidation of bid marketing, due diligence and closing process
+- Reduced carrying costs through consolidation of bid marketing, due diligence and closing process.

-- Real-time, online data access for all auction participants for increased transparency and efficiency
+- Real-time, online data access for all auction participants for increased transparency and efficiency.

 How MAP Benefits Its Participants

 Matrix introduced the world’s first standardized contracts for the storage of crude oil.
 These contracts can take the form of both listed and cleared futures and bilateral physical forward agreements (PFAs).
 Storage facilities auction these contracts to market participants by means of the MAP.
 The MAP has made it easier for purchasers to acquire short- and intermediate-term storage capacity without entering into long-term commitments.
 Thus, the MAP mitigates purchasers’ counterparty risk through either a clearinghouse guarantee (for futures contracts) or upfront payment by purchasers (for bilateral PFAs), and, at the same time, reduces the market and credit exposures that are inherent in long-term contracts.

 Post-auction, these contracts can be traded to other market participants, which substantially increases purchasers’ flexibility.
 The value of a storage futures or bilateral PFAs has a direct correlation to a calendar spread option, due to the inherent optionality embedded in both.
 With a better understanding of this dynamic, trading companies can develop more complex and profitable strategies for trading both derivatives and physicals.

 The MAP gives storage providers a flexible tool to sell their capacity.

 1. Downturn in tank storage demand: